 What is Brainy Alley?

-Brainy Alley enriches writing or critical-thinking experiences of children.
-Lessons are designed to challenge bright children, so they can be served beyond the public school menu and bring real-world relevance to academic content.
+Brainy Alley enriches writing or critical-thinking experiences of proficient readers.
+All writing classes and workshops are designed to challenge bright and motivated learners, so they can be served beyond the public school menu and bring real-world relevance to academic content.
 Assignments are not remedial in any way, and require a lot of thought.
-The focus is on critical thinking and clear communication and students are are always given detailed feedback for every assignment.
+The focus is on critical thinking and clear communication.
+Students are always given detailed feedback for every written assignment and will always learn science and art through hands-on experiments and projects.

 How do I register my child?